|Nutrition Facts (per serving)|

-This jam is not overly sweet and absolutely perfect on virtually all types of breads and even in some desserts.
+This jam is not overly sweet and absolutely perfect on virtually all types of bread and even in some desserts.
 Try spreading it on bagels, muffins, toast or biscuits.
 Spoon some over pancakes and even use in place of mayo on a chicken or turkey sandwich!
 It's rather simple to make and almost foolproof.
 If you're craving pumpkin pie, a bit of the pumpkin jam might help to curb the craving and, of course, the jars make great holiday gifts.

-In a medium saucepan, combine the pumpkin puree (be sure to use plain pumpkin and not pumpkin pie filling), clove, cinnamon, ginger, allspice, sugar, lemon juice, salt and vanilla extract on medium-high heat, stirring constantly.
+In a medium saucepan, combine the pumpkin puree (be sure to use plain pumpkin and not pumpkin pie filling), clove, cinnamon, ginger, allspice, sugar, lemon juice, salt, and vanilla extract on medium-high heat, stirring constantly.
 Bring the mixture to a boil and then reduce the heat to low.
 Allow the mixture to simmer for about 45 to 60 minutes.
-Check and stir frequently to prevent it sticking to the bottom of the pan.
+Check and stir frequently to prevent it from sticking to the bottom of the pan.
 If this occurs, lower the heat even further.
 When making jams and jellies, it is best to use a non-stick pan instead of stainless steel or copper bottom pans to avoid a reaction with the metals.

-After 45-60 minutes, the mixture will be thick and a clear orange color -- almost translucent.
+After 45 to 60 minutes, the mixture will be thick and a clear orange color―almost translucent.
 Taste the jam to see if it needs any additional salt.
 Then pour it into sterilized jars and seal once cooled.
 Note that if you are not preserving, you can also place the jam in unsterilized containers and store in the refrigerator but be sure to use within a week or two.